Market Capitalization vs. Enterprise Value – Yield or times ratios – What is the best to use?

 You also know what earnings before interest and taxes (EBIT) and earnings before interest, taxes, depreciation, and amortization (EBITDA) from seeing them a few times I am sure.

-But do you know these numbers can be also be used to value and compare companies you are interested in buying?
+But do you know these numbers can be also be used to value and compare companies you are thinking of buying?

-When using any of these ratios, it is important to understand how each shows a different part of a company’s income statement and that affects their usefulness.
+When using these ratios, it is important to understand how each shows a different part of a company’s income statement and that affects their usefulness.

 Some valuation ratios work better than others and understanding these basics can help you choose the best companies that meet your investment strategy.